 The milling machines in the modern era are born to fulfill what we described above, most notably by incorporating the 5-axis technology.
 Five-axis milling machines allow access to all five sides of a prismatic workpiece.
 This piece of equipment is so prevalent these days that it is used in a wide variety of applications.
 Not to mention that they are obtainable at a surprisingly affordable cost.

 The idea of “5-axis” and CNC milling machines are often tight-knit.
-As a matter of fact, the term typically refers to moving a part or a tool on five different CNC axes simultaneously.
-A three axis machining center moves a part in two directions (X and Y), while the tool moves upward and downward on the Z axis.
+As a matter of fact, the term typically refers to moving a part or a cutting tool on five different CNC axes simultaneously.
+A three-axis machining center moves a part in two directions (X and Y), while the tool moves upward and downward on the Z-axis.
 A five-axis CNC milling machine, on the other hand, can rotate on two additional axes – A and B – which enables the cutting tool to approach a workpiece from all directions.

 This leads to another reason why a five-axis milling machine is often preferred.
 The done-in-one approach eliminates the need for additional setups, which in turn reduces the likeliness of errors every time the part is repositioned.
 In a nutshell, the verdict is quite simple, a five-axis machine is superior because the operation is considerably streamlined, including the total setup, machine time, and fixturing ease.